DataDog/documentation/content/en/real_user_monitoring/guide/connect-session-replay-to-your-third-party-tools.md

 To fetch the URL for the current user session's recording, use the following snippet, depending on the installation method you used to set up RUM:

-**Note**: Although providing a value for `subdomain` when fetching the user session's recording URL is optional, you should provide it if you're accessing Datadog through a custom subdomain and want to see the custom domain in the URL that gets returned.
+**Note**: Providing a value for `subdomain` when fetching the user session's recording URL is optional, but must be provided if you're accessing Datadog through a custom subdomain and want to see the custom domain in the URL that gets returned.

 {{< tabs >}}
 {{% tab "NPM" %}}